-With so many sights and that much history everywhere on every corner, it is physically, and literately speaking, impossible to see everything not in just a day as we had, but even a weekend will be too short.
+With so many sights and that much history everywhere on every corner, it is physically, and literately speaking, impossible to see everything not in just a day, but even a complete weekend will still be too short.
 You should calculate at least 3 days if you want to fully explore it.
 Just to give you an idea on how much heritage Palermo houses, many buildings have been listed UNESCO World Heritage sites as part of the “Arab-Norman Palermo and the Cathedral Churches of Cefalu and Monreale”.
 This means Italy has the largest number of listings compared to any other country in the world, with the region of Sicily itself topping with the most number of sites.

 The Arab-Norman style is something unique in the world and only to be found in Palermo and its nearby metropolitan area cities.
 This style was born right after the Normans conquered Sicily from the Arabs, destroying the majority of palaces and mosques of the once considered jewel not only in the Mediterranean but Europe itself; and in replacement emerged the new style combining arabesque decorations, Romanesque architecture and Byzantine mosaics, becoming once again a beautiful jewel city proud of its history.

-It was shocking how much we could visit in just a day.
-It took me a long time planning the most optimal route through the city but it paid off.
-The only sight we could not manage was the Admiral’s Bridge.
-But it was either getting to the bridge or to the Zisa Castle, which we visited as dusk, just minutes before making our way back to the airport.
+It was shocking how much we’ve managed to visit on each trip here.
+It took me a long time planning to work out the most optimal route through the city, but it for sure paid off.
+The only sight we could not manage to get to it was the Admiral’s Bridge.
+But it was either getting to the bridge or to the Zisa Castle, which we visited as dusk, with beautiful lighting.
 What a hectic day, but how much we enjoyed it.
 Palermo is definitely one of the most beautiful cities in Europe.

 And then…it is food.
 Although it is very rare to struggle in finding good places to eat while anywhere in Italy, in Palermo you have them by hundreds.
 Everywhere, anything, but if I have to describe something unique to Sicily’s cuisine then it is the arancini.
 You will find this everywhere, at any patisserie for sure, or specialised places and restaurants.
 This are deep-fried rice balls filled inside in the middle with cheese, ham, or spinach, mince beef, and basically anything.
 They are delicious, but not something to have every day or more than once a day.
 Remember it is deep-fried and as such, not the healthiest.
 But after walking for 20 kilometres sightseeing, it is guaranteed you will burn few of them.